Skip nav to main content.

 What does this anecdote have to do with call center data and improving efficiency?

-Just like testability is key to the success of software, the availability of data is key to improving call center efficiency.
+Just like testability is key to the success of software, the availability of data is key to measure call center efficiency

 Data in Call Centers